Walker College of Business Historical Timeline

 - In 2019, the Walker College added a Business Analytics Minor to the programs offered, providing students with skills in collecting and managing data, designing experiments, programming, detecting patterns in data.
 The first students would enroll in Fall 2020.

 - In Spring 2020, Appalachian offered a certificate in business analytics for working professionals.

 - The Walker College joined the Oracle Academy and began incorporating business simulation exercises in selective courses.

-- Dr. Sandra Vannoy is serving as Acting Dean of the Walker College while Dr. Heather Norris is serving as Interim Provost and Executive Vice Chancellor.
+- Dr. Sandra Vannoy began serving as Acting Dean of the Walker College in February 2020, while Dr. Heather Norris served as Interim Provost and Executive Vice Chancellor.